Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-security/step2/security2.md

 2. Inside the `index.js` file content must be `console.log("Server start at port with environment variable " + process.env.NODEJSPORT)`

-3. Update Dockerfile sest the `NODE_ENV` to `production` by writing this in Dockerfile `ENV NODE_ENV production` this will let the node know that we want the environment to be on production mode
+3. Update Dockerfile set the `NODE_ENV` to `production` by writing this in Dockerfile `ENV NODE_ENV production` this will let the node know that we want the environment to be on production mode

 4. Declare the `environment variable` in `Dockerfile` name `NODEJSPORT` and change the `EXPOSE 8080` to `EXPORT ${NODEJSPORT}` all of the syntax you can find in the hint section